 Always sign off at the end of an online e-Teller session.

 This prevents others from performing unauthorized transactions or using your browser’s Back button to return to a session that has not yet timed out.

 To sign out, click on the Sign Out link at the top right of each e-Teller page.
 This will end your e-Teller session.
 Ending a session is helpful, because if you try to sign on again before the e-Teller service has timed out a previous session, you will receive an error message.

 Also, do not leave your computer unattended while you are logged in to e-Teller.
 If you leave your computer unattended while you are signed on, anyone passing by could use your computer to perform any of the transactions that you are authorized to perform.

 Avoid spyware and viruses.
 Protect your computer from malicious programs and intruders by running an anti-virus utility and maintaining a firewall.

 Make sure your computer and web browser have the latest security patches.
-This is especially true if you use Internet Explorer and Windows.
+This is especially true if you use Windows.
 You might also consider using an alternative web browser, such as Firefox or Chrome.

 Like to know more?
 Read Protect Yourself from Identity Theft.